pooyamiri91/docs/mep/MSDP.md

-# Media Hub Platform (MEP)
+# Media Service Delivery Platform (MSDP)

-A Media Hub Platform is a software system that provides a centralized hub for managing and delivering multimedia content, such as videos, audio files, and images, to end-users.
+A Media Service Delivery Platform is a software solution system that provides a centralized hub for managing and delivering multimedia content, such as videos, audio files, and images, to end-users.
 It typically includes features such as media storage, content management, transcoding, delivery, and user access controls.

-Media hub platforms are used by businesses, organizations, and content creators to manage and distribute their multimedia content to various channels and devices, such as websites, mobile apps, and social media platforms.
+MSDP are used by businesses, organizations, and content creators to manage and distribute their multimedia content to various channels and devices, such as websites, mobile apps, and social media platforms.
 They can be used for a variety of purposes, such as digital asset management, marketing, e-learning, and entertainment.

-Media hub platforms can vary in their capabilities and features, depending on the needs and requirements of the users.
+It also can vary in their capabilities and features, depending on the needs and requirements of the users.
 Some platforms may focus on specific types of media, such as video or audio, while others may offer a broader range of content formats.
 They may also offer different monetization options, such as subscriptions, pay-per-view, or advertising, to generate revenue from their content.

 1. [CIAM](#ciam) - CIAM (Customer Identity and Access Management)
 2. [Media Server](#mediaServer) - Media Server